semantic-flow/sflo-dendron-notes/sflow.concept.mesh.resource.folder._catalog.md

 created: 1751206968994
 ---

-The physical representation of the [[sflow.concept.mesh.resource.element.catalog-dataset]]
+The physical representation of the [[sflow.concept.mesh.resource.element.meta-dataset]]